pallets/quart/docs/how_to_guides/startup_shutdown.rst

 .. warning::

-    Use ``g`` with caution, as it will reset after all the ``before_serving`` functions complete.
+    Use ``g`` with caution, as it will reset after startup, i.e. after all the ``before_serving`` functions complete and after the initial yield in a while serving generator.
 It can still be used within this context.
 If you want to create something used in routes, try storing it on the app instead.

 To use this functionality simply do the following: